unlaunch/documentation/_docs/sdks/java-sdk.md

 ##### `offlineMode()`
 When enabled, this starts the SDK in offline mode where no flags are downloaded from the server, nor anything is sent.
 All calls to [`getVariation()`](https://javadoc.io/doc/io.unlaunch.sdk/unlaunch-java-sdk/latest/io/unlaunch/UnlaunchClient.html#getVariation(java.lang.String,java.lang.String)) will return `control`.
 Please see [Offline Mode](https://docs.unlaunch.io/docs/sdks/java-sdk#offline-mode) below for more information.

+##### `connectionTimeout()`
+Sets the default connection timeout for the HTTP client SDK uses to connect to Unlaunch servers.
+The default value is 10 seconds.
+The minimum value allowed is 1 second.

+##### `readTimeout()`
+Sets the default read timeout for the HTTP connections.
+Specifies the time to wait for data to arrive after establishing the connection.
+The default value is 10 seconds.
+The minimum value allowed is 1 second.

 ##### `offlineModeWithLocalFeatures()`
 This is intended for testing, including unit testing.
 This allows you to pass a YAML file containing feature flags and the variations to return when they are evaluated.
 You can also control dynamic configuration and specify which values to return.
 Please see [Offline Mode](https://docs.unlaunch.io/docs/sdks/java-sdk#offline-mode) below for more information and a YAML template.